teraxas/bullshit-app-api/README.md

 # IT'S NOT CRAP.
 IT'S BULLSHIT! #

 This is a simple app with facts as questions, either true or bullshit.
-I started it with a target of learning some new stuff about AngularJS and Spring Boot.
+I started it with a target of learning some new stuff about AngularJS, Spring Boot and Javaslang functional library.

 App is hosted on Heroku: [bullshit-app](https://bullshit-app.herokuapp.com/)